datacamp-content/courses-introduction-to-shell/chapter1.md

   may be more familiar with, how to move around in the shell, and how to create, modify, and delete files and folders.
 free_preview: true
+lessons:
+  - nb_of_exercises: 12
+    title: How does the shell compare to a desktop interface?
 ---

 ## How does the shell compare to a desktop interface?